nirbhayph/spothole/README.md

   * This also uses the Unsplash API for generating random backgrounds on the side.
 (When in desktop mode)
   * The app also uses local storage actively to maintain the session state every time in communication with GAPI.
   * OAuth2.0 Unsplash Logout Local Storage.
 #### Note.
-Features associated with each screen have been mentioned in the feature stack table.
+Features associated with each screen have been mentioned in the Feature Stack Table.

 (Process Diagram Here)